tomvit/humla/Readme.md

 Feel free to fork Humla, write plugins and patch it yourself!

-# Features
+# Client

   * Every slide has a unique URL.
   * Plugin architecture with views and extensions.
-  * A view allows to define the way how slides are presented; there is currently a browsing view for convenient slides browsing, a slideshow view for presentations, a grid view for overview of slides in a presentation, and a print view for printing slides.
+  * A view defines how slides can be presented; there is currently a browsing view for convenient slides browsing, a slideshow view for presentations, a grid view for overview of slides in a presentation, and a print view for printing slides.
   * An extension defines processing of slides' content such as for replacment of variables, online integration with pictures from
     Google Drawing, online integration with github to display a code, Latex formulas, etc.

+# Server

+  * Humla server writen in node.js
+  * Supports: AJAX crawling of individual slides, server-side code for humla extensions (e.g. drawing retrieves Google drawing name).
+  * Humla API: list all lectures, list content of a lecture, sitemap.

 # Browser Support